-Review the scholarship listings and the scholarship information packet, when it become available, on the website to identify scholarships for which you’re eligible.
+Review the scholarship information packet, when it becomes available, on the website to identify scholarships for which you’re eligible.
 Not all of the scholarships listed on the scholarship listing are available every year.
 Follow the instructions to complete the online applications for the scholarships for which you are eligible.
 Complete the online application before its due date.

 When is the scholarship application deadline?

-All scholarship applications must be submitted online by the stated deadlines to the Community Foundation of Southern Indiana.
-Be sure to allow enough time for your counselor to complete his or her part of your scholarship process and for you to complete your application before the due date.
+All scholarship applications must be submitted online by the stated deadlines.
 No application will be accepted after the due date, no exceptions.